walles/ttt/README.md

 ### Make it publishable to everyone

-* Add contact information, both to GitHub Issues and via email
-* Show the Git SHA
 * I18N and L10N into Swedish, follow the system language
 * Test on desktop in a browser
 * Test on Android